saucelabs/testrunner-toolkit/README.md

 need to run and the environment in which you are running them.
 In this beta you will be able to run tests in your existing CI pipeline and benefit from the low latency.

-When tests are completed, logs, results, and videos will be uploaded to Sauce Labs with your credentials.
-After that, you can review, share, and analyse those results just as you would from any other test executed on Sauce Labs.
+When tests are completed, logs, results, and videos will be uploaded to Sauce Labs to your account.
+After that, you can review, share, and analyze those results just as you would from any other test executed on Sauce Labs.

 To learn more about:
 * Jest, visit https://jestjs.io/